Primary amenorrhea: A condition in which a young woman never gets her first period.

 Refractory disease: Disease that is not improving despite treatment.

-Retrograde ejaculation: A condition that occurs when, at orgasm, the ejaculate is forced back into the bladder rather than through the urethra and out the end of the penis.
+Retrograde ejaculation: A condition that occurs when, at orgasm, the ejaculate is forced backward into the bladder rather than through the urethra and out the end of the penis.